beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 * Use small base images (e.g. *debian* or *alpine*)

 * Don’t install unnecessary packages
 This reduces the file size, lessens the complexity of dependencies, and cuts down on build times.
+Use ```--no-install-recommends``` with *apt-get*

 * Take advantage of .dockerIgnore
 DockerIgnore is a handy way to exclude unnecessary files and directories from the build context and final image.